outbig/DAFGA/README.md

 INSTALL
 -------
+- DAFGA is developed and tested under linux system.
+The package installation and function works in linux terminal.
 - Download DAFGA scripts from https://github.com/outbig/DAFGA.
 You can find a tab of "Download ZIP" on the right panel
-- unzip DAFGA-mater.zip
+- > unzip DAFGA-mater.zip
-- cd v1.0 (Go to the folder of the lastest version of DAFGA scripts)
+- > cd v1.0 (Go to the folder of the lastest version of DAFGA scripts)
-- sudo python setup.py install
+- > sudo python setup.py install

 QUESTIONS & BUG REPORTS